silver-sat/ipoverradio/ipviaradio/README.md

    <A href="ipviaradio_schem.png"><img src="ipviaradio_schem.png" width=700></A>

-1. Push the file [RadioPassthrough2.ino](RadioPassthrough2.ino) to the Arduino Mega
+1. Push the file [RadioPassthrough.ino](RadioPassthrough.ino) to the Arduino Mega
 1. Reboot the raspberry pis.